stefaniejz/module-2-code-challenge-round-1-seattle-web-062419-rails-first-round-code-challenge-1564158485/README.md

 + Keep in mind that a Child model cannot be persisted without being associated with its Parent model.
 + Also remember that more than one superhero can have the same superpower.
 + Remember we want to be RESTful.
 What URL should show info about a particular superhero?
 What URL should show a form to create a superhero?
 What controller actions are associated?
-+ If your having a hard time implementing the filter, take a look at this http://guides.rubyonrails.org/form_helpers.html#a-generic-search-form, reminder we are asking for a dropdown not an input field.
++ If you're having a hard time implementing the filter, take a look at this http://guides.rubyonrails.org/form_helpers.html#a-generic-search-form, reminder we are asking for a dropdown not an input field.
 + There are probably many ways to set this up.